asterisk/documentation/docs/Historical-Documentation/Development/Historical-Policies-and-Procedures/Subversion-Usage.md

 pageid: 5243336
 ---

-!!! info "Historical Page"
+/// note | Historical Page
 The Asterisk project no longer uses Subversion for source control.
 It now uses Git.
 Instructions on using Git with Asterisk can be on the [Git Usage](/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Git-Usage) page.

 This page is being kept only for historical purposes.

-[//]: # (end-info)
+///

 # Commit Access